thecodingdad/ha-xtool/docs/PROTOCOL.md

   expects a heartbeat **response** (`needHeartBeatResponse: true`), which differs from the V1 fallback below.
-- `dataStream: true` flag on V2 indicates the connection multiplexes multiple in-flight requests by `requestId`.
+- `dataStream: true` flag on V2 indicates the connection multiplexes multiple in-flight requests by `transactionId`.

 A V1 fallback connection profile is also published in the device's extension bundle (USB + WIFI, `useHeartBeat: true`,